 Indominus Rex paddock

 The real-life I-rex paddock is exactly the same.
 Visitors are taken through the gates, nudged along the control panel room with the same floor-to-ceiling glass walls and then into the paddock itself.
+Experience the I-rex paddock and its terror with this tour!

 The 60m cage walls are made with styrofoam and a deep claw mark where the Indominous rex “scratched” to lure out the humans are etched into the set.
 It’s a heart-pumping experience as if the carnivorous dino is hiding somewhere in the cage with you, almost like experiencing Jurassic World in real life.